 First of all, you need to have a strong desire to learn.
-With this important ingredient, you can overcome any obstacles in becoming a teacher.
+With this important ingredient, you can overcome any obstacles in becoming a yoga teacher.
 There have been many cases to show this.
-For example, students who hardly speak English and completing their training with high marks.
-Another example is a student arriving to her training in crutches and finishing her training as an excellent teacher.
+For example, yoga students who hardly speak English and complete their training with high marks.
+Another example is a yoga student arriving at her training on crutches and finishing her training as an excellent yoga teacher.
 You can do anything as long as you set your mind to it.
 This desire is also closely linked to your attitude.
-Often the less experienced yogi’s are the disciplined ones.
-They achieve the most growth and show the best results in their teacher trainings.
-Even a seasoned yogi is usually a beginner in teaching.
-This makes the teacher training challenging for anyone.
+Often the less experienced yogis are the disciplined ones.
+They achieve the most growth and show the best results in their yoga teacher training.
+Even a seasoned yogi is usually a beginner in teaching yoga.
+This makes yoga teacher training challenging for anyone.